CoffeeAfterWakingUp/diploma/README.md

 ## Pages / Activities
 We will have following pages:
-- Latest posts of friends
+-Home page
-- Posts from location of user
+-Sign in / Sign up page
-- Take a photo page
+-News page
-- Personal page
+-FAQ page
-- Settings page
+-Contacts page

 ## Goals
 * What is the purpose of this project?

 * What are the problems it will solve?
 * How will it streamline or improve the current process or facilitate a new process?
 * What is the product vision?